justbetter/statamic-cloudflare-purge/README.md

 ### Multiple zones

 Using the configuration file you can define multiple zones.
-You have 3 ways of defining the zone in your config:
+There are 3 ways of defining the zone in your config:

 ```php
 // Single zone